tnissen375/toni.corteza/README.md

 ## Debug with VS Code

-The whole installation is done on a single node swarm.
-By now the source code is checked out to and the host mounted to the docker dev container(s).
-You can install as many parallel versions as you like. (limited by server ressources).
-The versions are seperated and no ressources are shared, except service for generating PDFs.
+The whole installation is done on a "single node" swarm.
-All containers are connected to the same network.
-The developement containers are accessable by SSH (only by private key).
+All containers are connected to the corteza and/or the nginx network.
+The developement containers are accessable by SSH by (host) private key.
 Install your public SSH-Key to the host and you will be able to access the development container as well.
 (Port 2223,...)

 ### Core / Go
 [VS Code debugging go](https://github.com/golang/vscode-go/blob/master/docs/debugging.md)